 Ensure clear and adequate communication of standards and operating procedures (including training, housekeeping, equipment maintenance and personal hygiene practices).

-Guidance documents are available for the development of SOPs of the most common tasks in Phase 1 and supervisors can modify and adjust based on unique departmental needs.
+Guidance documents are available for the development of SOPs of the most common tasks and supervisors can modify and adjust based on unique departmental needs.
 See the bottom of the Workplace Health and Safety webpage for these guides.